Guardian Druid Compendium

 • Prioritise getting as many uses of your multi-purpose cooldowns as possible.

-• E.g. if you have a choice between using Rage of the Sleeper iconRage of the Sleeper and Barkskin iconBarkskin to cover a tank buster, it would be ideal to use Rage of the Sleeper since it also provides a sizable damage benefit and may lead to additional uses of this cooldown later in the encounter.
+• E.g. if you have a choice between using Survival Instincts iconSurvival Instincts and Barkskin iconBarkskin to cover a tank buster, it would be ideal to use Barkskin iconBarkskin since it may provide some form damage benefit due to Brambles iconBrambles and the shorter cooldown may lead to additional uses of this cooldown later in the encounter, which may be missed if it's held for too long.

-Overlapping cooldowns with a direct damage reduction component (Barkskin iconBarkskin, Rage of the Sleeper iconRage of the Sleeper, Survival Instincts iconSurvival Instincts and Pulverize iconPulverize) is less ideal than spacing them out because multiple instances of damage reduction reduce the effectiveness of the cooldowns i.e. they are multiplicative with one and other, not additive.
+Overlapping cooldowns with a direct damage reduction component (Barkskin iconBarkskin and Survival Instincts iconSurvival Instincts) is less ideal than spacing them out because multiple instances of damage reduction reduce the effectiveness of the cooldowns i.e. they are multiplicative with one and other, not additive.
 For example, say that without a cooldown a tankbuster would hit you for 1 million damage.
 With Barkskin iconBarkskin (20% Damage Reduction) you would take 80% of this, so 800k.
 If you then pressed Survival Instincts iconSurvival Instincts (50% damage reduction) on top of this, you would reduce your incoming damage (800k after factoring in Barkskin iconBarkskin) by 50%.
 So you would take 400k damage, from a 1 million damage hit, meaning that combined you would mitigate 60% of damage - not 70% (20% + 50%), effectively reducing the effectiveness of the cooldowns compared to their seperate use.

 Talents